Aeryle/Aeryle/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Corrupted Manager
+- 🔭 I’m currently working on [TBA].

-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning [TBA].

 <!-- - 👯 I’m looking to collaborate on ... -->

-- 🤔 I’m looking for help with Corrupted Manager
+- 🤔 I’m looking for help with nothing.

 <!-- - 💬 Ask me about ... -->